Colorado Child Support Guidelines

 • Collecting past due child support from the non-custodial parent's federal and state tax refunds and lottery winnings

-• Collecting past due child support from the non-custodial parent through other enforcement measures
+• Collecting past-due child support from the non-custodial parent through other enforcement measures

-• Asking another state's child support agency to establish, modify, or enforce an order on your behalf.
+• Asking another state's child support agency to establish, modify, or enforce an order on your behalf

 Calculating amounts and navigating Colorado's child support guidelines can be confusing.
-If you would like legal assistance with a child support matter, you can contact a Colorado family law attorney.
+If you would like legal assistance with a child support case, you can contact a Colorado family law attorney.
 You can also visit FindLaw's sections on Child CustodyChild Support Modifications, and Child Support Enforcement for more articles and information on this topic.

 Was this helpful?